The charge transfer efficiency (CTE) of the UVIS detector has inevitably been

 The formula-based correction method can be quite effective for isolated point

-sources on flat backgrounds but is less suitable for extended sources or sources in crowded regions.
-One benefit of this formula-based recalibration is that it is less subject to readnoise amplification than the pixel-based reconstruction discussed in the next section.
+sources on flat backgrounds, but it is less suitable for extended sources or sources in crowded regions.
+One benefit of this formula-based recalibration is that it is not impacted by the possibility of readnoise amplification, which can be a concern for the pixel-based reconstruction discussed in the next section.
 Photometric corrections are also useful for planning observations: they allow an estimate of the CTE losses for point-like sources that can be expected in a near-future observation for a given background and source flux.
 The expected losses should be taken into consideration during observation planning and if necessary, total integration times increased to achieve signal to noise requirements.

 The ACS team recently developed and implemented a post-observation correction algorithm employing the Anderson and Bedin methodology (2010; PASP 122 1035

-) and a similar capability is expected to be available for WFC3 by late 2013.
+) and a similar capability has been available for WFC3 since mid-2013.
 The algorithm is calibrated using the behavior of hot pixels and their charge trails.
 In the absence of CTE losses, the full charge of a hot pixel is entirely contained within a single pixel and its noise is the combination of its shot noise and the noise due to readout and background in that one pixel.
 If some of the hot pixel charge is lost due to imperfect CTE, there will be fewer electrons in the hot pixel itself, and more in the trailing pixels. (see Figure 6.15

 .)
 To obtain the original value of the hot pixel, the correction algorithm must determine how many electrons the original hot pixel would have to have in order to be read out as the observed number, given the number of traps left full and empty by the preceding pixels.
 The resulting correction essentially redistributes the counts in the image, “putting the electrons back where they belong”, i.e., undoing the effects of degraded CTE (Anderson et al., 2012